 If you like personal development I have a list of my top 12 favorite self improvement books.
 I also have a fall reading list and a winter reading list with recommendations in multiple genres you may enjoy.

 5. Get fresh air

 Fresh air can clear your head and make you feel refreshed and energized.
 Sit outside or take a walk.

-Take some deep breaths, get some vitamin d, appreciate all the forms of life around you.
+Take some slow deep breaths, get some vitamin d, appreciate all the forms of life around you.

 Appreciate the sound of the breeze rustling the leaves and the birds singing.